api3dao/old-api3-docs/docs/airnode/v0.5/grp-providers/guides/build-an-airnode/heartbeat.md

 | http_gateway_url             | body   | string |
 | http_signed_data_gateway_url | body   | string |

-Below is an example of what is included in the request to `heartbeat.url`.
+Below is an example of what is included in the request body to `heartbeat.url`.

 ```json
 {